datahubio/docs/DataHub Cloud/Configuring Your Site.md

 ## Content Management

 ### 6. **`contentInclude`**

-- **Description**: Specifies a list of file paths or directory paths to be explicitly included on the site.
-If not set, all files will be included by default.
+- **Description**: Specifies a list of files or directories to be explicitly included on the site.
+If not set or if set to `[]`, all files will be included.
 - **Example**:

   ```json